neulabscom/frontend-assignment/README.md

 1. When you're done, submit a pull request with your solution
 1. Send an email to frontend-assignment@neulabs.com to notify the delivery of your project

+You can either clone the repository and work on a local copy: in that case please contact us at frontend-assignment@neulabs.com when you're done with the assignment, and we'll arrange the best way to assess your work.

 **Online one-click setup for coding (Optional)**

 You can use Gitpod (A free online VS Code-like IDE) for coding online.